How language service providers made the jump from localization to data—and why it was a natural fit.

 “The quality of data used to train models is integral to performance.
 If an AI model is trained on poor-quality or unrepresentative data, the model will draw the wrong conclusions and the system will not work as the user expects.
 Data must be clean and labeled accurately.
 It must comprehensively represent the range and diversity of the real-world cases that the machine will encounter.”

-The work of collecting and labeling data has traditionally been time-consuming and labor-intensive, so when it comes to gathering speech data at scale, having tested processes in place goes a long way towards meeting the fast-paced needs of AI development.
+Speech data collection and transcription of speech data has traditionally been time-consuming and labor-intensive, so having reliable and tested processes in place goes a long way towards meeting the fast-paced needs of AI development.

 While there are data-only startups entering the space, LSPs are broadening their horizons by offering data solutions to their customers, built off the back of their success offering language solutions.